Countly/countly-sdk-documentation/cpp/current.md

   <span style="font-weight: 400;">An </span><a href="http://resources.count.ly/docs/custom-events"><span style="font-weight: 400;">event</span></a><span style="font-weight: 400;"> is any type of action that you can send to a Countly instance, e.g. purchases, changed settings, view enabled, and so on, letting you get valuable information about your application.</span>
 </p>
 <p>
   <span>There are a couple of values that can be set when recording an event.
-The main one is the <strong>key</strong> property which would be the identifier/name for that event.&nbsp; For example, in case a user purchased an item in a game, you could create an event with the key 'purchase'.</span>
+The main one is the <strong>key</strong> property which would be the identifier/name for that event.&nbsp; For example, in case a user buys an item in your game, you can create an event with the key 'purchase' to inform this action to your Countly server.</span>
 </p>
 <p>
   <span>Optionally there are also other properties that you might want to set:</span>